New Nashville U.S. Courthouse

 Fred D. Thompson U.S. Courthouse and Federal Building

-In Sep.
-2018, the U.S. General Services Administration broke ground on the new Fred D. Thompson U.S. Courthouse and Federal Building in Nashville, Tennessee.
-The new courthouse will provide eight courtrooms and 11 judges’ chambers.
-In addition to the U.S. District Court, the new facility will provide workspace for the U.S. District Court for the Middle District of Tennessee, the U.S. Marshals Service, the U.S. Probation and Pretrial Services System, the U.S. Attorney’s Office, GSA and local senatorial staff offices.
+The Fred D. Thompson US Courthouse in Nashville, TN will consist of approximately 275,000 gross SF, eight courtrooms, 11 judges’ chambers on six tenant floors and a basement level with structured parking.
+The new facility will provide workspace for the U.S. District Court for the Middle District of Tennessee, the U.S. Marshals Service, U.S. Probation, the U.S. Attorney’s office, GSA and U.S. Senate offices.

 Project Delivery Method: Bridging Design-Build

 Lead Designer: Michael Graves + Thomas Miller Partners, a Joint Venture